 - Disadvantages: Accuracy will vary depending on the number of access points installed.
 Most spaces do not have enough Wi-Fi access points installed to provide an accurate indoor positioning experience and prolonged latency time can increase the deviation of the user’s actual location.

 RFID transponder tags contain an integrated circuit and antenna which are used to transmit data to a reader.
 The reader then converts the radio waves to a more usable form of data.
 In most cases, the tags are passive and have no individual power supply.
 Depending on the frequency range, the reader must be located within a radius of between a few inches to one yard from the RFID tag to be able to transmit data.
 Active RFID tags have their own individual battery, making them more expensive and heavier, however, they have a significantly higher range of up to 10 meters.

 - Advantages: RFID can be helpful for simple use cases, and is often employed by the production and logistics sectors for asset tracking through production processes.
 RFID also allows for data, like expiration dates, to be saved to an object's attached RFID tag, which can be especially helpful for hospital and medication logistics.

 - Disadvantages: It does not allow automatic indoor positioning.
 Instead, you must set predefined points with RFID readers which are triggered when the tagged object passes.
 For this reason, RFID is not very flexible or user friendly for indoor navigation and is not going to give you a navigational Blue Dot experience.

 Geomagnetic navigation uses the magnetic sensor or compass built into a phone.
 It senses a magnetic force given off the earth and metal objects nearby to determine the user’s location.

-Updated July 9, 2020 This post was originally published on June 26, 2016 and has been updated to provide more information.
+Updated March 29th 2022 This post was originally published on July 9, 2020 and has been updated to include emerging technologies and new information.